vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 I am also a fit person to attain Him;
 the attainment should come to me as inheritance
 due naturally to me as to the Sūris;
-alas, by ny egoism and the ignorance arising from it, I have lost it,
+alas, by my egoism and the ignorance arising from it, I have lost it,
 but I have been taught that, by surrendering myself to the divine couple who are my śeṣīs,
 I can now attain it.
 </details>

 <details><summary>Español</summary>

-That which is to be attained
-is the Supreme Brahman who is the śeṣī of all;
-I am also a fit person to attain Him;
-the attainment should come to me as inheritance
-due naturally to me as to the Sūris;
-alas, by ny egoism and the ignorance arising from it, I have lost it,
-but I have been taught that, by surrendering myself to the divine couple who are my śeṣīs,
-I can now attain it.
+Lo que se debe alcanzar
+es el Brahman supremo que es el Śeṣī de todos;
+También soy una persona en forma para alcanzarlo;
+El logro debería llegar a mí como herencia
+Debido naturalmente a mí en cuanto a los sūris;
+por desgracia, por mi egoísmo y la ignorancia que surge de él,
+lo he perdido,
+Pero me han enseñado que,
+al entregarme a la pareja divina, que son mis Śeṣīs,
+Ahora puedo alcanzarlo.
 </details>